lucasmouilleron/dockerManager/README.md

 Project compliancy
 ------------------
 - `Dockerfile` must be in `PROJECT_ROOT/docker` folder
+- Project should be cloned at the runtime of the docker container.
+The revision is passed in the `REVISION` env variable.
-- Project environment variable is by default passed in `ENVIRONMENT` env variable, which can be override in project configuration attribute `environmentVariable`
+- Project environment variable is by default passed in the `ENVIRONMENT` env variable, which can be override in project configuration attribute `environmentVariable`
 - Containers are ran as daemons
 - Project `github.com:lucasmouilleron/dockerManagerTest` can be used for reference